HOW COMMON ARE GENETIC FORMS OF FRONTOTEMPORAL DEGENERATION (FTD)?

 Three additional genes that have been associated with very rare FTD cases:

-The Penn FTD Center has a full-time genetics counselor who can discuss the options for helping to manage Frontotemporal degeneration .
-Our genetics program has the capacity to detect genetic status in family members.
-On-going studies are developing algorithms for helping with prognosis.
-With the development of treatment trials, individuals who are carriers of a mutation can participate in these trials, and asymptomatic carriers of a mutation may be able to delay or even prevent the emergence of symptomatic FTD.
+The Penn FTD Center has a full-time genetic counselor who can discuss the inheritance of FTD, including options for genetic testing .
+Our genetics program has the capacity to detect genetic status of individuals with FTD, as well as in family members when a familial mutation has already been identified.
+It is the hope that with the future development of treatment trials, asymptomatic carriers of a mutation may be able to delay or even prevent the emergence of symptomatic FTD.

 Researchers at the Penn FTD Center are studying the mechanisms of disease associated with inherited forms of Frontotemporal degeneration.
 This is crucial to the development of treatments of FTD.
 We are also searching for genes causing Frontotemporal degeneration that remain to be discovered.